openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 The current method of managing and organizing translations files is overly complicated and unavailable to the majority of the Open edX community.
-For example: the edx-transifex-bot performs the automated upload of english translation source files to Transifex and download of translation files to GitHub.
+For example: the edx-transifex-bot performs the automated upload of English translation source files to Transifex and download of translation files to GitHub.
 It currently runs on legacy infrastructure originally provided by a community member and is difficult to track why some PRs are merged by the bot, and some are not, and where the bot is creating and